Azadegan League

 Since 2016, the league comprises 18 teams.
 The winner and the runner-up of the Azadegan League are automatically promoted to the Persian Gulf Pro League.
 The bottom three teams in the league are relegated to League 2.
 In the past, the format and number of teams were changed for various times.
-Persepolis is the most successful club with four titles.

 History

 Before 1970

 Before the 1970s, Iran did not have an official national football league.
 Most clubs participated in championships of their city or province.
 In 1970, the Local League was created.
 The league included teams from all Iran in different qualifying tournaments.
 In 1972, the Takht Jamshid Cup was founded as the national league and included teams from all over the country.

 1979 Revolution and 1980s

 Due to the Islamic Revolution and the Iran–Iraq War, the Takht Jamshid Cup was dissolved and also the lower leagues were unorganized.
-Consequently, the people paid very little attention football at that time.
 In 1989 the Qods League was created as the national football league.
 Esteghlal were the first national champion since PAS Tehran in 1978.
 After the season the Qods League was not continued.